-Learning labs are interactive, tutorial-like sessions which are offered for a comprehensive range of 100-level (first-year) papers.
+Learning Labs are interactive, tutorial-like sessions which are offered for a comprehensive range of 100-level (first-year) papers.
 These learning labs aim to hone academic skills and provide an opportunity to improve your understanding of course material through complementing and extending the formal classes held at the University.

 Our learning labs are held by our Learning Lab Mentors.
 These individuals are all ex-Carrington residents who performed strongly in the paper they are mentoring and are now completing further education in a relevant area.
 They are carefully selected and receive formal training to ensure they are delivering high-quality academic support.

-Kowowai (College Fellows)
+Korowai (College Fellows)